$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds: Introduction

-where $t_4^{-1}$ denotes the torus weight of $\O$ over $\PP^1$. \end{conjecture} This conjecture is verified modulo (more or less) $Q^5 q^6$ using the vertex formalism.
+This conjecture is verified modulo (more or less) $Q^5 q^6$ using the vertex formalism.
 See Proposition \ref{verif localrescon} for the precise statement.
 Applying dimensional reduction, Conjecture \ref{localrescon} implies a formula for the $K$-theoretic stable pair invariants of the resolved conifold $D$ recently proved by Kononov-Okounkov-Osinenko \cite{KOO}.
 Applying the preferred limits discussed by Arbesfeld \cite{Arb} to the formula of Kononov-Okounkov-Osinenko yields an expression obtained using the refined topological vertex by Iqbal-Koz{\c{c}}az-Vafa \cite{IKV}.
 Applying cohomological limit II yields a formula, which was recently conjectured in \cite{CK2}.
 See Appendix \ref{app:localrescon} for the details.